 Hire: It may be possible to hire a TENS or EMS machine from your physiotherapist or pain clinic.
 This is a good option if you want to try it to see if you find relief from using the device before purchasing your own.
 It is also a good option if your condition is not ongoing.

-Purchase: TENS and EMS machines are widely available and can be purchased from pharmacies, medical supply stores, health and wellness stores, online retailers and through professional healthcare providers.
+Purchase: TENS and EMS machines can be purchased from pharmacies, medical supply stores, health and wellness stores, online retailers and through professional healthcare providers.
+We also stock a range of TENS Machines.
 When buying, ensure you purchase from a reputable company, the device meets regulatory standards (see the requirements below) and comes with adequate support and warranty options.

 Regulation and Purchase of Devices